 The tasks performed under PDCS are similar to those performed by a personal care aide (PCA).
 However, PDCS is provided pursuant to a person’s PDS budget and uses a different rate methodology as described in Appendix E. Payment will not be made to a PDW who is the participant’s (a) spouse or (b) parent or, if minor participant, legal guardian.

-In accordance with the State Plan, all PDCS services provided by a PDW must be prior authorized in order to participate in the Services My Way program.
+All PDCS services provided by a PDW must be prior authorized in order to participate in the Services My Way program.

 1) To be eligible for PDCS, a participant must:

-(a) To be eligible for PDCS services, PDCS services must be included in the person’s person-centered ISP, and a person must be in receipt of a service authorization for EPD Waiver services as established by the receipt of a score of nine (9) or higher on the standardized assessment tool which equates to a nursing home level of care (or higher) including extensive assistance or total dependence with two or more ADLs.
+(a) PDCS services must be included in the participant’s person’s person-centered PCP, and the participant must be in receipt of a service authorization for EPD Waiver services as established by the receipt of a score of nine (9) or higher on the standardized assessment tool which equates to a nursing home level of care (or higher) including extensive assistance or total dependence with two or more ADLs.

-b) PDCS services under the waiver are limited to a total of sixteen (16) hours per day for seven days a week; and

-c) PDCS services related to meal preparation shall be in accordance with the person’s dietary guidelines, including low sodium intake guidelines, or other restrictions, and also take into account any cultural/religious dietary preferences in accordance with the ISP.

 2) Payment shall be provided in accordance with the participant’s PDS budget and at an hourly wage within the wage range prescribed by DHCF.
 The hourly wage for a PDW shall be no less than the DC living wage and no more than the hourly wage paid to a PCA.
-Payment will be dictated by the amount, duration, and scope of services determined in accordance with the person’s service authorization pursuant to the face-to-face assessment conducted by DHCF or its agent.
+Payment is dictated by the amount, duration, and scope of services determined in accordance with the participant’s service authorization pursuant to the face-to-face assessment conducted by DHCF or its agent.

-3) An individual or family member other than the person’s spouse, a parent of a minor child, any other legally responsible relative, or court-appointed guardian may act as a PDW.
+3) An individual or family member other than the participant’s spouse, a parent of a minor child, any other legally responsible relative, or court-appointed guardian may act as a PDW.
 Legally responsible relatives may not act as PDWs.
 Legally responsible relatives do not include parents of an adult child, so parents of an adult child participant are not precluded from providing PDCS services.

 4) Other limitations on PDCS include the following: